My hangover is over. Yayyy!

-So before further ado, let me introduce you the good, the bad and the ugly (kidding!) of this first edition of O Son Do Camiño in Santiago de Compostela, Spain.
+So before further ado, let me introduce you to the good, the bad, and the ugly (kidding!) of this first edition of O Son Do Camiño in Santiago de Compostela, Spain.

 What we loved about O Son Do Camiño Festival 2018

 1. Its large size yet uncrowded festival grounds

 For Galicia, this festival was a big one.
 We aren’t used to hordes around here and therefore I was skeptical about how it would all work.
 To everyone’s surprise, the 25000 people attending – it sold out – never felt too much.
 In fact, due to some divine gift, the second and smaller ‘Galicia’ stage only gathered the right amount of people.
 The band that was playing fans.
 Something that avoided us hearing unnecessary complaints from random people.

 The larger ‘Estrella Galicia’ stage, on the other hand, was always full.
 Yet somehow there was always enough room for everyone to breathe, socialize and dance!